mui/material-ui/docs/src/pages/guides/composition/composition.md

 <ListItem button component={Link} to="/">
 ```

-⚠️ However, this strategy suffers from a little limitation: properties collision.
+⚠️ However, this strategy suffers from a limitation: prop collisions.
-The component providing the `component` prop (e.g. ListItem) might not forward all its properties to the root element (e.g. dense).
+The component providing the `component` prop (e.g. ListItem) might not forward all the props (for example dense) to the root element.

 ### With TypeScript